malingerer/LGMVIP-Web2/README.md

 # registration_form

-To create a registration form whose data display in same page using HTML, CSS and JavaScript or React Js.
+A simple registration form that displays student entries on the same page using HTML, CSS, and JavaScript.

+## Features
+- Modern, user-friendly design
+- Form validation for required fields
+- Profile image via URL or default avatar
+- List of enrolled students shown below the form

+---

+Feel free to fork and tweak!